-Did your computer fail to open a DISKDEFINES file?
-We explain what DISKDEFINES files are and recommend software that we know can open or convert your DISKDEFINES files.
+Are you having problems opening a DISKDEFINES file or just wondering what they contain?
+We explain what these files are used for and show you software that we know can open or otherwise handle your files.

 What is a DISKDEFINES file?